-Is There a Big Difference Between 33 and 35-inch Tires?
+Is There a Big Difference Between 33 and 35 inch Tires?
 (Explained!)

 When I was hardpressed to upgrade my big tires, I couldn’t tell if there was a big difference in which one I chose.

 How big of a difference do 2 inches of tire clearance make?
+Let’s find out the difference between 33 and 35 inch tires, and how they can impact your vehicle.

 When it comes to big lift tires, is bigger always better?
+The question isn’t so straightforward.
+For one, the additional size could hamper your performance.

-Is There a Big Difference Between 33 and 35-inch Tires?
+Is There a Big Difference Between 33 and 35 inch Tires?

-Depending on your vehicle’s intended function, there can be a big difference in performance between 33-inch tires and 35-inch tires.
-Even though a 35-inch tire only nets one extra inch of clearance at the axel, this 1 inch can have more of an effect than you think.
+Even though a 35-inch tire only nets one extra inch of clearance at the axle, this 1 inch can have more of an effect than you think.
 Many technical issues come into play even though the size of the tires is similar.

 There are a lot of factors that can affect off-road performance for your vehicle, some more than your tire size and some not as much.